 SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

-Alamo Square is a beautiful neighborhood with many old Victorian houses.
+Alamo Square is a scenic neighborhood with many old Victorian homes.
 The people who live here take pride in their houses by restoring them to their original, brightly painted colors.

 You will find several more Painted Ladies all around the district.
 The surrounding area is beautiful and also has some great places to eat and drink.

-I highly recommend a stop here in the afternoon when the sun is shining on these beautiful gems.
+I highly recommend a stop here in the afternoon when the sun is shining on these beautiful gems and you can admire the downtown skyline in the background.

 Have you ever wondered how cable cars work?
-You can learn that and more at the Cable Car Museum between Nob Hill and North Beach.
-While the history and historic cable cars are interesting to see, my favorite part is to watch the live cable wheels spin as they pull the cable cars in real time around the city.
+Apart from learning about the history of these unique SF vehicles, my favorite part of the Cable Car Museum is watching the wheels spin as they pull the cable cars in real time around the city.

 Today, we are the only city in the world that uses traditional methods to run our cable car system.
-Stop by this amazing museum to learn more about them either before or after a ride.
+Stop by this amazing, free museum to learn more about them, either before or after you take a ride on one!

 >> What to expect from a visit to the Cable Car Museum

-Free Days at San Francisco Museums: In additional to several free museums, some of our largest museums also offer free admission days.
+Free Days at San Francisco Museums: In addition to our free museums, some of SF's largest and most popular museums also offer free admission days.
 Find a full schedule of free San Francisco museum days.

-Many people don't realize that San Francisco has thousands of beautifully painted murals throughout the city.
+Many people don't realize that San Francisco has thousands of beautiful murals, both on the streets and inside buildings.
 Coit Tower is home to some of the most famous ones.
 The murals cover the entire first floor of the tower.

 The murals were painted as part of the Works Administration Project in the 1930s.
 They showcase life in San Francisco and around California at that point in time.
 Over the years, many of them have sparked controversy.

-While it does cost to head to the top of Coit Tower to check out the views, a visit to see the murals is free and well worth your time.
+While you do have to pay to ascend the tower and check out the views from the observation deck, a visit to see the murals is free and well worth your time.

 >> See pictures and learn more about the Coit Tower Murals

 This is one of the free San Francisco attractions that is often overlooked.
-The Fort Point National Historic Site is an old military building along the waterfront.
-It sits under the Golden Gate Bridge and has a very interesting history.
+The Fort Point National Historic Site is an old military building that sits right under the Golden Gate Bridge and has a very interesting history.

 >> More details to visit the Fort Point National Historic Site

-Near the bridge, you will also find a small museum that tells more about this amazing structure.
+Before you step onto the bridge, you will find a small outdoor museum that tells more about this amazing structure.
 There is also a small welcome center and a few small restaurants/snack shops nearby where you can grab a bite to eat.

 Pier 39 is a two-story outdoor space on a wooden pier along the waterfront, full of local treasures in gift shops, cafes, restaurants, and more.